Using Adobe Super Resolution on GFX100 Images

 Kevin Mullins

-He was the first Fujifilm ambassador for Wedding Photography, a lover of street photography, and co-host of The FujiCast photography podcast.
-Through workshops, online courses, and one-to-one mentoring, Kevin now helps photographers develop their own style—without chasing trends.
+Kevin is a documentary photographer and educator with over 800 weddings under his belt and well over 1,000 students taught.
+He was the first Fujifilm Ambassador for Wedding Photography, an independent Fujifilm X Photographer, and co-host of The FujiCast photography podcast.
+Through workshops, online courses, and one-to-one mentoring, he helps photographers develop their own voice.

-You’ll find him sharing work and thoughts on Instagram, Threads and YouTube, and—occasionally—behind a microphone as a part-time radio DJ.
-He lives in the Cotswolds, where he is a Black-Belt in Judo and British Judo Coach.
+Based in the Cotswolds, he shares work and thoughts on Instagram, Threads and YouTube, and occasionally behind a microphone as a part-time radio DJ.
+He's a Black-Belt in Judo and British Judo Coach.

 https://www.kevinmullinsphotography.co.uk